Smederevska Palanka: Culture

 There are currently three Serbian Orthodox churches in Smederevska Palanka.

 The oldest, the church of St. Elijah was built in 1827 and is one of the oldest wooden churches in Serbia.
 The town's Cathedral Church was built in 1902.
 The town's newest church, St. Petka, was built in 1997.
 The town's fourth Serbian orthodox church is under construction.
 Koporin Monastery, built in 1402 by Serbian prince Stefan Lazarević, lies just outside the town in Velika Plana.
 Historical Archive "Veroslava Veljašević" of Smederevska Palanka was established on December 30, 1968.

 Education

 Smederevska Palanka has four elementary schools: Vuk Karadžić, Heroj Radmila Šišković, Heroj Ivan Muker and Olga Milošević.
 The town has three high schools: Palanka Gymnasium, Goša Technical School, and "Žikica Damnjanović" Chemical and Medical School.

 Smederevska Palanka has one local operating television station "Jasenica" and one newspaper "Palanačke" by journalist and writer Dejan Crnomarković.

 Sports

-Local football club GFK Jasenica 1911 plays in the 4th tier of the Serbian football pyramid.
+Local football club FK Jasenica 2017 plays in the 4th tier of the Serbian football pyramid.